-The Commodity Futures Trading Commission has filed an enforcement action against one of the largest precious metals fraud cases in its history.
+The Commodity Futures Trading Commission (CFTC) has filed an enforcement action against one of the largest precious metals fraud cases in its history.
 In light of that action, we thought it important to remind victims and industry professionals about the CFTC whistleblower program, which offers rewards for nonpublic information about violations of the Commodity Exchange Act.

 In total, the CFTC says the companies scammed thousands of retail customers out of more than $290 million.
 The entities based in Newport Beach, California, are charged with failure to register as a Futures Commission Merchant (FCM) and defrauding retail customers by pitching leveraged trading in precious metals as a safe, secure and profitable investment.